openharmony/docs/en/application-dev/application-models/arkts-ui-widget-event-call.md

 >
 > This topic describes development for dynamic widgets.
 For static widgets, see [FormLink](../reference/arkui-ts/ts-container-formlink.md).

+## Constraints

+-This action type requires that the widget provider should have the [ohos.permission.KEEP_BACKGROUND_RUNNING](../security/permission-list.md#ohospermissionkeep_background_running) permission.

+## How to Develop

 Typically, the call event is triggered for touching of buttons.
 Below is an example.